Edchy/interstellar-ice/src/content/posts/post-3.md

 ---
 title: "Container Queries, Why not?"
 pubDate: 2024-07-01
-description: "This is the first post of my new Astro blog."
+description: "This is the first post of my new Astro blog.
+This is the first post of my new Astro blog.
+This is the first post of my new Astro blog.
+This is the first post of my new Astro blog.
+This is the first post of my new Astro blog.
+This is the first post of my new Astro blog."
-author: "Astro Learner"
+author: "E3E"
 tags: ["astro", "CSS"]
 ---